 How to Determine Tax Credits for an Estate or Trust

-Estates and trusts aren’t eligible for most of the tax credits individuals can take, and no credit on Form 1041 can reduce the tax liability below zero.
+After you put the sum of lines 1a through 1c on Schedule G, line d, you’re ready to see whether you can reduce your tax with tax credits.
+Tax credits are dollar-for-dollar amounts that you subtract from your tax liability; they’re better than deductions.
+Estates and trusts aren’t eligible for most tax credits that individuals can take, and no credit on Form 1041 can reduce the tax liability below zero.

 However, on lines 2a through 2d of Schedule G, you have the opportunity to reduce the trust or estate’s tax liability with the following credits:

 Form 1116 has been known to bring even the most brilliant accountants to their knees.
-If you need to attach one of these forms to your return, you may want to consult a professional.
+If you need to attach one of these forms to your return, especially if you have large amounts of qualified dividends or long-term capital gains, you may want to consult a professional here.

 General business credits: Enter the total of all the general business credits the trust or estate is entitled to on Form 3800, General Business Credit, on line 2c of Schedule G. If you made income distributions during the year, be careful not to include any credits on Form 1041 that are allocable to the income beneficiary.